MINDFUL ART: MAKING IN THE MOMENT, WITHOUT JUDGEMENT

 3. gives space to name and deal with feelings

-4. means we are always exploring and learning
+4. means you’re always exploring and learning

 5. supports good wellbeing